-And, while there’s less to do in San Diego in Winter, it’s a great time to take advantage of the city’s awesome indoor attractions, such as museums, as crowds will be minimal.
-If you don’t mind the cooler temperatures, then you’ll benefit from visiting in the Winter low season as hotel rates tend to be lower.
+And, while there’s less to do in San Diego in winter, it’s a great time to take advantage of the city’s awesome indoor attractions, such as museums, as crowds will be minimal.
+If you don’t mind the cooler temperatures, then you’ll benefit from visiting in the winter low season as hotel prices tend to be lower.

 🗓️ San Diego Winter Events and Activities: